 One time during my drive back to the states following service, I felt as though I was driving not on a concrete highway but in and through the vastness of the Father's heart.
 There were no detectable borders, and every nation, people group, and tongue comfortably fit within it.
 I saw an innumerable host of people flowing into God's heart.
 It was enlarging to accommodate all of them, so no one was left out.
 I considered the size of God's heart and then thought of climbing the highest mountain to see if I can get above it.
 I couldn't.
 I peered out upon the horizon, but I couldn't comprehend the vastness of it.
 Then I thought of plummeting myself into the deepest ocean.
 But when I reached its depths, the bottom was always beyond my reach.
 This season marked me so profoundly that I am forever grateful for the journey.
 It left me unsatisfied with what I understood about my Father's love and left me desiring more of God in increasing measures.
 I came to understand the resident presence of our Lord, which I term His Divine Center—my eyes were opened more fully, and my ability to hear Him heightened.
 Never were these faculties sharper, nor my internal environment more vibrant.

-Revivals do this; they re-center people's lives.
+Revivals are infamous for this.
+They re-center people's lives.
 Indeed, the day that I was born-again, the Holy Spirit started the gravitational pull of everything in my life towards the center of God.
 Our spiritual center begins to consume the waste-filled places and valleys of our emotions, and it renews our minds and spirits.
 A good self-image is restored, literally and genuinely, and our entire life becomes God-centered and purposed once again.